Buliisa District

 Buliisa District is a district in Western Uganda.
 As with most Ugandan districts, Buliisa District is named after its "main town" Buliisa, where the district headquarters are located.

 Bugungu has 6 sub counties: Kigwera, Ngwedo, Buliisa, Butiaba, Kihungya, and Biiso.
 It also contain 3 town councils: Buliisa, Butiaba and Biiso.

 Location

 Buliisa District is bordered by Pakwach District to the northwest, Nwoya District to the northeast, Masindi District to the east, Hoima District to the south and the Democratic Republic of the Congo, across Lake Albert, to the west.
 The 'main town' in the district, Buliisa, is located approximately 100 km, by road, northwest of Masindi, the nearest large town.
 Buliisa Town is approximately 91 km, by road, north of Hoima, the largest city in the Bunyoro sub-region.

+According to the UBOS 2024 Census data, Buliisa District consists of 10 Sub-Counties/Town Councils,also divided into parishes.
+The District has only one county and is Buliisa County.

+Buliisa County

+Sub-County/Town Council and their parishes in Buliisa district.